thetiagogil/thetiagogil/README.md

 <h2>Hi 👋 I'm Tiago</h2>

-I'm a Full-Stack Web Developer with a Master's Degree in Architecture!
+I'm a Full-stack Developer with a Master's Degree in Architecture!

 <h2 class="hr-lines"></h2>